-The original role of the Lawspeaker was to memorize and know all aspects of the law pertaining to the tribe or group of people who they represented.
-Witan is derived from the Old English “Witangemot” (Meeting of Wise Men).
-They are there to provide counsel, wisdom, and guidance on all things relating to the AFA.
+The Witan and our Lawspeaker are there to help.
+The historical role of the Lawspeaker was to memorize, know, and recite all aspects of the law of the tribe or group of people who they represented.
+Witan is derived from the Old English “Witangemot” (Meeting of the Wise), nobles who served an advisory council to the Anglo-Saxon Kings.

 The curriculum is an in-depth study, organized in a collaborative style that is akin to the time-tested apprentice-mentor dynamic, and so each year a mentor is granted to facilitate the learning experience for each new student.
 Through the course of the program, the student can expect reading and composition assignments, regularly scheduled phone and/or video conferences, educational discourses, ritual performances before leadership, spiritual tasks and assignments, testing, and more.
 The propriety, professionalism, patience, timeliness, dependability, communication skills, and aptitude of each student are under constant review throughout the curriculum.
 It is important to remember that students can and have failed the program by not maintaining the aforementioned to a high and acceptable standard.
 Upon graduation, new Clergy are required to fulfill an obligation to the program, such as mentoring a new student.
-AFA Goðar are expected to remain active with the AFA, online, at AFA events, and in their local region.
+Each of the Asatru Folk Assembly Goðar is expected to remain active with the AFA, online, at Asatru Folk Assembly events, and in their local region.

 In the AFA, our greatest priority is our members’ needs.
 We go to great lengths to ensure that we are not just an online phenomenon where all our leaders are on the other side of the country.
 We prioritize REAL LIFE interaction between our membership and our leaders and ultimately our greatest goal is building REAL LIFE Folkish community’s of like-minded people, honoring our Gods, and building our Folk.
-Folk builders are the face of the AFA in the different regions of the world and the local leadership of these communities.
+Folk builders are the face of the Asatru Folk Assembly in the different regions of the world and the local leadership of these communities.
 These men and women have stepped up to make a difference and not only do the tasks people see, like throwing events and interacting with membership but also are busy behind the scenes doing things like membership, online management, and helping shape the AFA.